chrthomsen/pygrametl/docs/examples/dimensions.rst

     productTable = Dimension(
         name='product',
         key='productid',
-        attributes=['name', 'categoryid'],
+        attributes=['name', 'categoryid', 'price'],
         lookupatts=['name'])

     categoryTable = Dimension(
         name='category',
         key='categoryid',
-        attributes=['category', 'priceid'],
+        attributes=['category', 'typeid'],
         lookupatts=['category'])

-    priceTable = Dimension(
+    typeTable = Dimension(
-        name='price',
+        name='type',
-        key='priceid',
+        key='typeid',
-        attributes=['price'])
+        attributes=['type'])

-    # A instance of SnowflakedDimension is initialised with the
+    # A instance of SnowflakedDimension is initialised with the created dimensions
-    # created dimensions as input, creating a simple interface matching a
+    # as input, creating a simple interface matching a single dimension, allowing a
-    # single dimension, allowing a Snowflaked dimension to be used in the same
+    # Snowflaked dimension to be used in the same manner as a dimension represented
-    # manner as a dimension represented in the database by a Star schema.
-The
+    # in the database by a Star schema.
+The dimensions representing tables are
-    # dimensions representing tables are passed in pairs based on their foreign
+    # passed in pairs based on their foreign key relations.
+Meaning the arguments
-    # key relations.
-Meaning the arguments indicate that the productTable has
+    # indicate that the productTable has a foreign key relation with the
-    # a foreign key relation with the categoryTable, and the categoryTable has
+    # categoryTable, and the categoryTable has a foreign key relation with the
-    # a foreign key relation with the priceTable.
-If a table has multiple
+    # typeTable.
+If a table has multiple foreign key relations to tables in the
-    # foreign key relations to tables in the Snowflaked dimension, a list must
+    # Snowflaked dimension, a list must be passed as the second part of the tuple
-    # be passed as the second part of the tuple with a Dimension object for
+    # with a Dimension object for each table the first argument references through
-    # each table the first argument references through its foreign keys.
+    # its foreign keys.
     productDimension = SnowflakedDimension(references=[(productTable, categoryTable),
-                                            (categoryTable, priceTable)])
+                                            (categoryTable, typeTable)])

     # Using a SnowflakedDimension is done through the same interface as the
     # Dimension class.
 Some methods of the SnowflakedDimension have